zainmirza24/zainmirza24/README.md

 Hello there 👋

-I’m a data enthusiast with a statistics and business analytics background, incorporating various tools for analysis and visualization.
-I enjoy being a storyteller to my audience.
+I'm data enthusiast with a formal statistics and business analytics background and roughly 3 years of work experience, I enjoy helping make better decisions with the proper tools to generate business application insights.

 ## About Me:

-- 🔭 I'm currently working on improving my technical suite to help generate a positive impact within any industry
+- 🔭 I'm currently working working with APIs in Python
-- 🌱 I’m currently learning PySpark
+- 🌱 I’m currently learning how to leverage insights through web scraping data
-- 💬 Ask me about Analytics and Data Science.
-My favorite industries are gaming 🎮, music 🎧, and sports 🏀 🏈 ⚽️ 🎾!
+- 💬 Ask me about Data Science and Analytics.
+My favorite hobbies are gaming 🎮, music 🎧, and sports 🏀 🏈 ⚽️ 🎾!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I was an Instructor for San Francisco State University while pursuing my degree.
 Go Gators! 🐊 💜 💛